iwyg/filemanager/README.md

 - [Backbone js for Symphony CMS][2]

 so if you want to use filemanager, please install these extensions first.
+(It is not necessary to install Backbone.js since it only provides the javascript source for backbone.js and underscore.js.
+Placing sym_backbonejs extension in your extensions directory without actually installing it shlould work fine).

 ## Notes on Multiple field instances